zc277584121/milvus-docs/site/en/userGuide/collections/create-collection.md

 ```

-</TabItem></Tabs>

 For more on consistency levels, see [​Consistency Level](https://zilliverse.feishu.cn/wiki/Xx9EwWtekinLZfkWKqic37dDnFb).​

-### Enable Dynamic Field​{#enable-dynamic-field​}
+### Enable Dynamic Field​

 The dynamic field in a collection is a reserved JavaScript Object Notation (JSON) field named **$meta**.
-Once you have enabled this field, Zilliz Cloud saves all non-schema-defined fields carried in each entity and their values as key-value pairs in the reserved field.​
+Once you have enabled this field, Milvus saves all non-schema-defined fields carried in each entity and their values as key-value pairs in the reserved field.​

-For details on how to use the dynamic field, refer to [​Dynamic Field](https://zilliverse.feishu.cn/wiki/OVxRwZWxNi4pYrkdKxCcOuY2nf1).​
+For details on how to use the dynamic field, refer to [​Dynamic Field](enable-dynamic-field.md).​